Badnewsllama/Game/README.md

 is a high HP, weak character that will deal most of it's damage with summons, and start with a racoon pet.

+## Mobs

+A mob array was created to ultimately be chose at random when fight sequence is prompt.

 ## Game Rules

 Our game logic dictates a character's damage is calculated using this algorithm: